crapola/twin_cobra_disasm/scaling/scaling.md

 ![Red weapon](images/red_weapon_levels.png "Red weapon")

 We can see that there are two kinds of projectiles, one showing two rockets (1 damage value) and the other shows four (2 damage value).
 A table that maps projectiles to damage is at ROM:0x21608.
-Specifically, those red projectiles are at 0x2160D and 0x2160F.

 Weapon level 0 deals 1 damage per shot (DPS), and each level adds 1 DPS or 2, up to 12 DPS for the max level.
 The other weapon types follow a similar pattern.